eugene19/pipline/README.md

-# Pipline for streaming data from rabbitMQ to HDFS
+# Pipeline for streaming data from rabbitMQ to HDFS

 ## For running stream use:
 docker-compose up -d